Men on a Mission: Men on a Mission (1993-1995)

-King Mabel and Sir Mo
+King Mabel and Sir Mo (1995-1996)

-After a short feud with the Smokin’ Gunns, Mabel returned to singles competition and was immediately given the spot as the top villain in the company.
+After a short feud with the Smoking Gunns, Mabel returned to singles competition and was immediately given the spot as the top villain in the company.
 He won the 1995 King of the Ring and began referring to himself as King Mabel, with Mo becoming Sir Mo and taking on more of a managerial role.
 Mabel was put into a feud with Diesel, the reigning WWF Champion, with the two scheduled to wrestle at Summerslam.
 However, the WWF's plans changed on the August 14, 1995 broadcast of Monday Night Raw.
 That night, Men on a Mission were to face the Allied Powers in the main event.
 However, Lex Luger did not show and The British Bulldog asked Diesel to team with him.
 Bulldog then turned heel by attacking Diesel and assisting Men on a Mission in beating him down.
 The entire situation was referred to on air as the "Royal Plan" and was to involve Jim Cornette, who took the Bulldog as a client following the match.
-However, the feud between Mabel and Diesel was cut off following SummerSlam after Mabel injured the champion by performing a seated senton onto his lower back.
+However, the feud between Mabel and Diesel was cut off following SummerSlam after Mabel injured Diesel by performing a seated senton onto his lower back.

 With the Bulldog now taking over Mabel's top villain spot, Mabel was placed in a feud with The Undertaker.
 The feud ended just as quickly and once again, it was due to Mabel injuring his opponent as he broke several bones in Undertaker's face with a leg drop.
 In January 1996 they left the WWF after Royal Rumble 1996.